durgaprsd04/code_learn/README.md

 ## Hackerrank and LeetCode

-> Solutioin to certain problems attempted.
+> Solution to certain problems attempted.

 ## Practice